Race Deployment Real Hardware 2025

 Race

 I built a full autonomy stack for the RoboRacer F1TENTH platform and ran it on the actual car.
-The pipeline separates planning from control deliberately — a fast rollout planner scores trajectory candidates using obstacle distance transforms, then hands the best one off to MPC or MPCC to execute cleanly.
+I kept planning and control separate on purpose.
+A fast rollout planner scores trajectory candidates using obstacle distance transforms, then it hands the best one to MPC or MPCC to execute.

-This separation matters because it keeps each layer debuggable.
-When something breaks on track, you know exactly where to look.
+I did this because it keeps each layer easy to debug.
+When something breaks on track, I know where to look.

 The three layers